Sensor-based Proximity Detection in the Face of Active Adversaries: Discussion, Potential Mitigations and Future Work

-\textbf{Reducing Attack Success with Decisions Fusion:} In the previous section on analysis of an audio-radio-physical system, we showed that decisions-fusion reduces attack success rates in cases where the minority of the sensors are manipulated.
+\textbf{Reducing Attack Success with Decisions-Fusion:} In the previous section on analysis of an audio-radio-physical system, we showed that decisions-fusion reduces attack success rates in cases where the minority of the sensors are manipulated.
 However, this may come at the cost of higher FNR which represents the usability of co-presence systems.
 Decisions-fusion from single sensors improves security when individual sensors perform well.
 However, it increases the attack success rate for weak sensors as they equally contribute to the voting.
-For example, to the audio-radio-physical system, attacking weak sensors such as \humidity or \gas brings relatively high success rate compared to features fusion.
-Decisions-fusion from subsets of sensors reduces the FPR in general especially when dominant sensors are controlled by the attacker.
+For example, in the context of the audio-radio-physical system, attacking weak sensors such as \humidity or \gas brings relatively high success rate compared to features-fusion.